emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 ## Summary

-Deprecate support for `tryInvoke` in Ember's Utils module (@ember/utils) because the Javascript language has [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) for us to use as a native solution.
+Deprecate support for `tryInvoke` in Ember's Utils module (@ember/utils) because the JavaScript language has [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) for us to use as a native solution.

 ## Motivation

-In most cases, function arguments should not be optional, but in the rare occasion that it is optional, the Javascript language has [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) so we can deprecate the usage of `tryInvoke`.
+In most cases, Function arguments should not be optional, but in the rare occasion that it is optional, the JavaScript language has [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) so we can deprecate the usage of `tryInvoke`.

 ## Transition Path

 Ember will start logging deprecation messages for `tryInvoke` usage.
 Deprecation text: `Using tryInvoke has been deprecated.
-Instead, consider using native Javascript optional chaining.`
+Instead, consider using native JavaScript optional chaining.`

 We can codemod our current usage of `tryInvoke` with the equivalent behaviour using plain JavaScript.
 The migration guide will cover this example: